dannyelcf/udacity-dand/core-course-05-exploratory-data-analysis/project-05-explore-and-summarize-data/project_05.md

 ### Log Status

-Log status is the status of an issue after an activity to be performed.
+Log status is the status of an issue after an activity (see [Log Action](#log-action)) to be performed.
 There are many possible status to an issue.
 The plot below shows the top 15 log status used in the project.

 <img src="project_05_files/plots/Top 15 Frequency of Log Status-1.png" width="86%" />